Services

 Veterinarians to the Rescue (VTTR) provides a number of services in line with its mission to reduce economic euthanasias.

-VTTR provides treatments at low, or no, cost when not performing the treatment would threaten the pet’s life.
+VTTR provides financial assistance for procedures and/or coordinates with providers when not performing the procedure would threaten the pet’s life.
 Examples of these types of treatments include, but are not limited to:

 Abscesses